icopy-site/awesome/docs/awesome/awesome-neovim.md

 - [windwp/nvim-spectre](https://github.com/windwp/nvim-spectre) - Search and replace panel for Neovim.
 - [ahmedkhalf/project.nvim](https://github.com/ahmedkhalf/project.nvim) - An all in one Neovim plugin that provides superior project management.
 - [klen/nvim-config-local](https://github.com/klen/nvim-config-local) - Secure load local config files from working directories.
+- [cljoly/telescope-repo.nvim](https://cj.rs/telescope-repo-nvim/) - Telescope picker to jump to any repository (git or other) on the file system.

 ### Browser integration